 - Can the certified products be identified throughout the supply chain?

-- Are the products you claim to be GLOBAL G.A.P. certified sourced from a certified supplier?
+- Are the products you claim to be GLOBALG.A.P. certified sourced from a certified supplier?

-- If you buy GLOBAL G.A.P. certified products but do not wish to sell them as certified, you do not need certification.
+- If you buy GLOBALG.A.P. certified products but do not wish to sell them as certified, you do not need certification.

-- If your organisation is a freight forwarding agent and take no ownership of the product, you do not need CoC certification.
+- If your organisation is a freight forwarding agent and takes no ownership of the product, you do not need Chain of Custody (CoC) Certification.

-- You do not need the CoC certification if you are merely a subcontractor.
+- You do not need the Chain of Custody (CoC) certification if you are merely a subcontractor.

 Conclusion

-It is important that for your chain of custody to be maintained, you sell your products with G.G.N. or CoC number, and in your sale documents, a Global G.A.P. claim must appear on the sales documents.
-Lastly, only organisations with a successful GLOBALG.A.P. audit must put their G.G.N. number on packaging or invoices.
+It is important that for your chain of custody to be maintained, you sell your products with GlobalG.A.P. number (G.G.N.) or Chain of Custody (CoC) number, and in your sale documents, a GlobalG.A.P. claim must appear on the sales documents.
+Lastly, only organisations with a successful GLOBALG.A.P. audit must put their GlobalG.A.P.
+(G.G.N.) number on packaging or invoices.

 Should you need help with the GLOBALG.A.P.
 Chain of Custody (CoC) audit, don’t hesitate to contact us at info@ascconsultants.co.za.